Hello Fellow Codenewbies and Self-Taught Developers 👋,

-I learned it hard way, but you don't have to go through what I've been through.
-Or at least, you can avoid spending your time on things that I wish I knew sooner and could do better.
+I learned it the hard way, but you don't have to go through what I've been through.
+Or at least you can avoid spending your time on things that I wish I knew sooner and could do better.

-I hope these pieces of advice could help and guide you as new self-taught developers.
+I hope these pieces of advice can help and guide you as new self-taught developers.

 As a self-taught developer and a newbie, I got interested in a few different development fields.

 I was at crossroads between choosing to pursue data science or web development.

 I bought a Python course and a Web Development Bootcamp course on the Udemy platform.

 I learned Python first because I heard that it is a beginner-friendly language.
 So what can go wrong?

 It took me almost 2 months, and I didn't go far beyond 20% of the course because somehow, it didn't click.
 And I got frustrated.

 Rather than stick to my learning, I switched to the other course instead.

 I am a visual person.

 So the fact that I could see "Hello World" rendered on the page for the first time with HTML made my heart jump with excitement.

-After I tried a couple of languages, I found where my bigger interest lies.
+After trying a couple of languages, I found where my bigger interest lies.

 You can read this developer roadmap to give you some clearer insight if you haven't found your niche.

-After you tried several languages and found your niche, stick and go deep into it.
+After trying several languages and finding your niche, stick and go deep into it.
 Get good at it.

 I started to learn to code when my daughter was 2 years old.

-At that time, learning in the morning or during the day was almost impossible to do.
+At that time, learning in the morning or during the day was almost impossible.

 So outside her nap time, I found another time that works for me.
 And it is around 10:00 PM after everybody in the house sleeps.